Katsie011/PythonMeshManipulation/README.md

-# PythonMeshManipulation
-## Errors using dense interpolation written by my supervisor, Dr Paul Amayo

-Finding errors in meshes made from dense depth maps.

-Exploring using different techniques for feature selection.
-These features are then used to find the reconstruction error from the resulting sparse mesh.
+# Tunable Reconstruction for MeshManipulation

+Implementing iterative tunable reconstruction based on the paper in https://people.csail.mit.edu/spillai/projects/fast-stereo-reconstruction/index.html
+This allows configuration of the density of the resulting mesh.